doanvalerie/pokemini-website/docs/future-work.md

 meaning of each line, considering that the key is not present.
 We implement numerous heuristics in our parsing to verify validity of each transmission and whether certain fields are present or absent, rather than adhering to a strict grammar like JSON.
-As an example, our parsing logic depends on the orde rof each line.
+As an example, our parsing logic depends on the order of each line.
 Therefore, if we extend our APIs to return additional data in the payload, we also have to change our C code to ensure that we are reading corresponding data from the correct line.
-This contrasts JSON notation, where the keys are not ordered, and values are instead interpreted according to the exact key it corresponds to.
+This contrasts JSON notation, where the keys are not ordered, and values are instead interpreted according to the exact key they correspond to.

 Although we initially began writing a JSON parser from scratch in C, we later found it more important to concentrate our efforts on the goals we set during our project proposal.
 Therefore, we converted our payloads from JSON notation to a newline separated payload.
-In the future, we would like to create a JSON parser so that we can return data in an effective structure that can easily be extended.
+In the future, we would like to create a JSON parser so that we can return data in a stricter structure that can easily be extended and correctly read with lower chance of bugs.

 ## Integrate compass sensor